AlexanderDzhoganov/ksp-advanced-flybywire/README.md

 ### Performance implications
 The mod is extremely lightweight both on performance and memory.
-It only does a bit of arithmetic and remapping of incoming inputs which should have no noticable effect on CPU usage.
+It only does a bit of arithmetic and remapping of incoming inputs which should have no noticeable effect on CPU usage.
 Memory usage is in the order of a few megabytes.

 ### Limitations
 There is only one known limitation so far - most EVA controls are unavailable, you should continue using the stock input system for EVA.